pablorp80/covid-19/README.md

 # 2019 Novel Coronavirus COVID-19 (2019-nCoV) Case Progression Prediction

-This is the source code repository for the Coronavirus Disease 2019 (COVID-19) Data and Deep Learning Predictions by the Pablo Rivas from Marist College's Department of Computer Science using data from Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).
+This is the source code repository for the Coronavirus Disease 2019 (COVID-19) Data and Deep Learning Predictions by Pablo Rivas from Marist College's Department of Computer Science using data from Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).

 <br>